crcx/retroforth/literate/Rx.md

 The Rx kernel provides three conditional forms:

     flag true-pointer false-pointer choose
     flag true-pointer   if
     flag false-pointer -if

-Implement `choose`, a conditional combinator which will execute one of two functions, depending on the state of a flag.
-We take advantage of a little hack here.
-Store the pointers into a jump table with two fields, and use the flag as the index.
-Default to the *false* entry, since a *true* flag is -1.
+`choose` is a conditional combinator which will execute one of two functions, depending on the state of a flag.
+I use a little hack here.
+I store the pointers into a jump table with two fields, and use the flag as the index.
+Defaults to the *false* entry, since a *true* flag is -1.

+Note that this requires that the flags be -1 (for TRUE) and 0 (for FALSE).
+It's possible to make this more flexible, but at a significant performance hit, so I'm leaving it this way.

 ~~~
 : choice:true